The new Ball Trainmaster One Hundred Twenty (Ref. NM2888D-PG-LJ-GYGO) is not just a dressy accessory. It has a piece of history in its name.

 Did you know, for example, that it was the brand’s founding father Webb C. Ball who introduced such a novelty (in the late XIX century, of course) as an assembly line?
-Besides greatly increasing an average timekeeper’s quality and accuracy, the new manufacturing process at same time greatly decreased its price (or at least the cost of making it.)
+Besides greatly increasing an average timekeeper’s quality and accuracy, the new manufacturing process at the same time greatly decreased its price (or at least the cost of making it.)

-The guidelines itself were developed around 120 years ago after a particularly nasty railway accident when Lake Shore and Michigan Southern Railroad company asked Mr. Ball’s company to somehow standardize the use of watches by the operator’s employees so that the trains would stop hitting each other due to bad timing.
+The guidelines itself have developed around 120 years ago after a particularly nasty railway accident when Lake Shore and Michigan Southern Railroad company asked Mr. Ball’s company to somehow standardize the use of watches by the operator’s employees so that the trains would stop hitting each other due to bad timing.

 Offered in a compact rose gold body only 35.5 millimeters in diameter and 10.5 mm high (you can’t even imagine how nice it is to see a torrent of normally-sized dress watches after a flood of “sporty” monsters with chunky cases and bombastic designs,) the new watch is produced in two variants that differ from each other only with the colors of their dials.

-One, the most imposing to my taste, is presented in an elegant combination of 18-carat rose gold and anthracite (they call it “grey,”) and the other sports a more expensive-looking (but slightly less comfortable to look at,) silver face.
+One, the most imposing to my taste, is presented in an elegant combination of 18-karat rose gold and anthracite (they call it “grey,”) and the other sports a more expensive-looking (but slightly less comfortable to look at,) silver face.